 Shartle teaches numerous writing workshops for adults, children and teens.
 She regularly hosts book discussion groups for Road Scholars (Elder Hostel) at Great Camp Sagamore.
 She is one of eighteen authors and also co-editor of A History of Bethesda Episcopal Church: Worship and Healing in Saratoga Springs (2018).
 She was also an editorial committee member and contributor to The Galway Story Quilt: Poems of a Place by the People Who Live Here, published in 2007 which won the Joseph Shubert Award for Library Excellence, New York State’s most prestigious library award.

 Shartle was the director of the Saratoga Poetry Zone in Saratoga Springs, New York from 2004 until 2007, hosting poets such as Brigit Pegeen Kelly, Dan Hoffman and Rachel Hadas.
-She currently sits on the board of the Adirondack Center for Writing.
+She has been a board member of the Adirondack Center for Writing.